Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 To be able to create the coupon, the promotion must allow anonymous coupons creation.
 If everything is correct, the method will return a unique coupon identifier that will be used to access coupon detail, and to generate the temporal token to redeem the coupon.

-In addition once the *coupon identifier* is returned, it is possible to access the coupon detail by calling a URL like https://[DOMAIN]/mycoupons/coupon/anonymous/detail/{coupon identifier}=?lang=XX
+In addition once the *coupon identifier* is returned, it is possible to access the coupon detail by calling a URL like https://[DOMAIN]/mycoupons/coupon/anonymous/detail/{coupon identifier}?lang=XX

 + URL: [ENV]/coupons/{version}/createAnonymousCoupon